 Myth: “Traditional SEO is dead with SGE.”

 Reality: Traditional SEO principles still matter, but they’re evolving.
-Technical SEO, site speed, and mobile optimisation remain needed – they’re just not enough on their own anymore.
+Technical SEO, site speed, and mobile optimisation are still needed.
+They’re just not enough on their own anymore.

-One trend I’ve noticed?
-Businesses with detailed FAQ sections are crushing it in SGE results.
-The AI loves pulling from Q&A content because it’s already in a conversational format.
+One trend I’ve noticed: businesses with detailed FAQ sections are doing well in SGE results.
+The AI likes pulling from Q&A content because it’s already in a conversational format.

 Impact on Google Business Profiles

 The changes are substantial.
-Google’s Local Guides program shows how user-generated content is becoming increasingly important for business visibility.
+Google’s Local Guides program shows how user-generated content is becoming more important for business visibility.
 Every photo, every review response, every update feeds the AI’s understanding of your business.

 Here’s what’s changing with GBPs: